Documentary Filmmaker & Educator

-Marquise Mays is an award-winning filmmaker and media scholar based in Milwaukee, Wisconsin.
+Marquise Mays (b.
+1996, Wisconsin) is an award-winning filmmaker and media scholar living and working in Milwaukee, Wisconsin.
 Experienced in an array of media and arts practices—from cinematic storytelling to exhibition curation—Marquise brings imagination, technical expertise, and cultural awareness to entertainment productions, journalistic undertakings or media-rich events and civic engagements.

-He holds a M.A from the University of Southern California and a B.A from the University of Wisconsin-Madison.
-As an independent filmmaker and film studies scholar, both, Marquise's films and research have been screened/presented nationally and internationally.
+He holds a M.A from the University of Southern California (USC) and a B.A from the University of Wisconsin-Madison (UW-Madison).
+As an independent filmmaker and film studies scholar, both Marquise's films and research are careful renderings of individual Black life on and off screen.

 Whether it be a sweeping study of one woman’s blindness and insight (Blindspot, Director, 2020); or surveying the intimate history of Latasha Harlins, an often-overlooked figure in the L.A. riots depicted in the Student Academy Award Winning Film, The Dope Years (Associate Producer, 2019); or interrogating the unrequited love between Black kids and the city of Milwaukee (The Heartland, Director, 2021), Marquise seeks to capture the humanity of individual subjects with precision and integrity.
 Indeed, Marquise’s films and multimedia work evince a sympathetic depth and clarity of voice.